Take the CLMP via proctor

 The necessary steps for taking a proctored exam are outlined below:

-- Submit a completed and signed AMP proctor information form to The Center for Access and Academic Testing one week prior to the examination appointment.
+- Submit a completed and signed CLMP proctor information form to The Center for Access and Academic Testing one week prior to the examination appointment.

 - In the event that the proctor submitted is not suitable or approved, or cannot be contacted by the CAAT - Testing office, you will be notified to find a replacement.